Skip to content

 How do voluntary benefits work?

-From this you can piece together a list of benefits for your employees to choose from.
+You can then piece together a list of benefits for your employees to choose from.

 Voluntary benefits are great for employees because it means they only choose the benefits they need.
 Plus, whatever they select will be at a discounted rate – compared to what they would pay as an individual outside of the business.

-The more employees involved in the scheme, the greater the discount is per person.
+The more employees involved in the scheme, the greater the discount per person.

 Contact Hooray Health & Protection and we’ll help you work out which benefit platform providers will work best for your business.